fujihack/fujihack/README.md

 ## What's been done:
 - Unpack, repack, and modify firmware
 - Harmless code execution hijacks in firmware (functionality must be replaced)
+- Debugger custom firmware, with brute force searching mechanism.
 - Patch USB/PTP code to transfer and run custom code, quickly debug and experiment
 - Uncovered hidden scripting abilities (see https://github.com/fujihack/fujihack/issues/13)
-- Dump all sections of RAM
+- Dump all sections of RAM (IO regions still a mystery)
 - Modify EEPROM
-- Render text to screen
+- Draw text to screen
 - Interface with internal SQLite
 - Read IO: button status, gryoscope, accelerometer
 - Limited rasterizer object rendering
+- Primitive live screen buffer drawing
 - Task creation/suspending/closing/sleeping
 - Primitive card speed tests
-- Tetris
+- Gyroscope tetris
 - Primitive menus
 - [Wiki](https://fujihack.github.io/)

 ## How to Use
-**Don't, at least not yet.
-This is still a research project.**
-Remember that custom firmware is always dangerous, and can brick devices.
+- Remember that custom firmware is always dangerous, and can brick devices.
-If you want to help research, contact me.
+- If it blows up your camera, you are responsible for cleaning up the mess.

 ## Web Patcher
 A [web based patcher](https://fujihack.github.io/patcher/) is in the works.
-It has the ability to unpack and export firmware file binaries.
+It has the ability to unpack, inject, patch, and repack firmware.
 Use at your own risk.
-firm.c utility will most likely be phased out web tools are spiffier.
+firm.c utility will be likely be phased out web tools are spiffier.

 ## PTP/USB Debugger
 The main firmware patch allows you to run custom code over USB, through the PTP protocol.